 KAMS were keen on creating their own ‘Nike’ styled ad – part motivational, part aspirational and something the people of the Kimberley could be proud of.

-In order to produce something of quality, in these remote areas with a small budget meant that Director Adam Rule and his team had to rely heavily on the production support from KAMS’s on ground team.
-Rhythm sent a team of only 4 crew up to the Kimberley for a rigorous 5 day shoot across various remote locations.
+In order to produce something of quality, with a limited budget, in remote areas meant that Director, Adam Rule and his team had to rely heavily on the production support from the KAMS’s Broome-based team.
+Rhythm sent a small team of four up to the Kimberley for a rigorous five day shoot across various remote locations.

-“We were tasked with a pretty exciting brief and from the word go, we were all in.
+“We were tasked with an exciting brief, and from the word go, we were all in.
 We crafted a strong idea and worked with the KAMS team to find our hero talent across the Kimberly.
-The production team we put together were very excited about my vision of shooting as natural and realistic as possible.
-In the end we only used lighting for a couple of internal scenes – the spot was 80% naturally lit” says Adam.
+The production team were very excited about my vision of shooting as natural and realistic as possible.
+In the end we only used lighting for a couple of internal scenes – the spot was 80% naturally lit,” says Adam.

 With this kind of project there are numerous challenges.
-The remote areas of these outback aboriginal communities, the cultural sensitivities of such locations, the fact that most of the talent wrangling was done via social media were all obstacles to overcome.
+The remote areas of these outback Aboriginal communities, the cultural sensitivities of such locations, and the fact that most of the talent wrangling was done via social media were all obstacles to overcome.

 Despite this, the project was an eye opener for the Rhythm team.
-“We took a team of film professionals to some very remote areas not knowing what we would find.
+Says Adam, “We took a team of film professionals to some very remote areas not knowing what we would find.
 It was quite challenging but in the end it was one of the most amazing experiences of my life.
 The people of the Kimberly are beautiful and fun.
-We were all very proud to produce something they could be proud of.”
+We were all very honoured to produce something they could be proud of.” – Adam Rule

 Despite the small market, the result has been tremendous for both KAMS and the WKAFL.
 The web spot had close to 20,000 views in a short space of time and the spots have been picked up by AFL Australia and NITV who are airing them free of charge.